Video Game: Hydlide

 This game contains examples of:

 - Big Bad: Varalys, the final boss of the original and Virtual.
-He's reduced to the Dragon in Super.
+He's reduced to the Dragon in Super, with Kaizack taking the role of big bad.

 - Genre Shift: Super takes a hard left turn into science fiction around the halfway point.